Ich hab' Dich lieb

 Ich hab' Dich lieb (English: I Love You) is the debut studio album by Schnuffel.
-It was released in Germany on 9 May 2008 by Columbia Records.
+It was released in Germany on May 9, 2008 by Columbia Records.
 After the album was certified gold in Germany for shipments in excess of 100,000 copies, a gold edition was released on 10 October 2008, including two bonus versions of "Häschenparty" and three music videos.
-In the United Kingdom, Ich hab' Dich lieb was released digitally on 30 September 2009, replacing the "Kuschel Song" music video with the bonus track "Für mich bist du das Schönste".
+In the United Kingdom, Ich hab' Dich lieb was released digitally on September 30, 2009, replacing the "Kuschel Song" music video with the bonus track "Für mich bist du das Schönste".

 Composition

-The first track of the album is also named "Ich hab' Dich lieb" (English: I love you), and it's the second hit single released by Schnuffel, on 4 July 2008.
+The first track of the album is also named "Ich hab' Dich lieb" (English: I love you), and it's the second hit single released by Schnuffel, on July 4, 2008.
 The CD-single sold over 50,000 copies.

-"Häschenparty" (German for "Bunny party"; also known as Bunnyparty) is the third single released by Schnuffel, featuring Michael Wendler, on 19 September 2008.
-It was also released as a Maxi-CD in the same date.
+"Häschenparty" (German for "Bunny party"; also known as Bunnyparty) is the third single released by Schnuffel, featuring Michael Wendler, on September 19, 2008.
+It was also released as a Maxi-CD on the same date.
 On September 20, 2008, a live concert took place in the KöPi-Arena in Oberhausen, Germany, featuring a person dressed as Schnuffel "singing" along with Michael Wendler.
 The single is also present in a digital release called "Häschenparty - Famous 5" (released on October 24, 2008), together with the album version.
 The latter is the only version of the song included in the original album, while the actual single with Michael Wendler is featured inside the Gold Edition release.
-"ZEILT productions" was the producer of the 3D animation as seen in the official music video.
+"ZEILT Productions" was the producer of the 3D animation as seen in the official music video.
 The song is a popular subject of nightcore edits.